Aaditya-Dalvi/demo/README.md

 # demo
-This is a demo Repository for learning
+This is a demo for learning